Konrad Mägi: Childhood

 Konrad Mägi was born on 1 November 1878 in southern Estonia.
 He spent his childhood in the small village of Uderna near Elva, which was surrounded by large virgin forests and had a big railway line passing through it.
 His father, Andres Mägi, was a comparatively well-to-do estate manager, who took actively part in the Estonian national awakening movement in the second half of the 19th century.
-Practically nothing is known about Konrad Mägi's mother, Leena Mägi.
-Konrad Mägi was the youngest child in the family: he had four older brothers and an older sister; another older brother had died as a child.
+Practically nothing is known about Konrad's mother, Leena Mägi.
+Konrad was the youngest child in the family: he had four older brothers and an older sister; another older brother had died as a child.
 The first name Konrad was possibly chosen because German names were popular among the Estonian rural population at the time.
 In Uderna, he attended the local elementary school for barely a few months.

-Something must have happened to Andres Mägi's mental health: he began changing jobs increasingly often.
-That led to the dissolution of the family: at the age of 11, Konrad Mägi moved to Tartu with his mother and sister.
-In the autumn of 1890, Konrad Mägi began to study at the three-year elementary school of the Tartu Apostolic Orthodox Church, which he quit after only a couple of months.
+Andres Mägi began changing jobs increasingly often, which led to the dissolution of the family: at the age of 11, Konrad moved to Tartu with his mother and sister.
+In the autumn of 1890, he began to study at the three-year elementary school of the Tartu Apostolic Orthodox Church, which he quit after only a couple of months.
 A few years later, he enrolled in the Municipal School of Tartu, but never finished his studies there either.
 Instead, he became a carpenter's apprentice at the local furniture factory.
 A few furniture designs from that period have survived.

 Discovering art

 In 19th-century Estonia, fine arts were something that mainly Baltic Germans had access to.
-The indigenous rural population did not see much art, not to mention creating it.
+The indigenous rural population did not see much art and very few were artists.
 Nevertheless, towards the end of the century, various cultural activities emerged, including an interest in art.
-Konrad Mägi and his friends became actively engaged in physical culture and sports, but were also interested in theatre, literature, philosophy, and classical music.
+Mägi and his friends became actively engaged in physical culture and sports, but were also interested in theatre, literature, philosophy, and classical music.

-In 1897, Konrad Mägi was employed by the Bandelier Furniture Factory, where he was entrusted with making complicated rosettes and volutes.
+In 1897, Mägi was employed by the Bandelier Furniture Factory, where he was entrusted with making complicated rosettes and volutes.
 Because of the factory owners' wish to improve the quality of their products, Mägi and other employees were enrolled in Rudolf von zur Mühlen's drawing classes.
-There, Mägi studied perspective drawing as well as technical drawing and possibly had his first encounters with painting.
+There, Mägi studied perspective drawing as well as technical drawing and is believed to have had his first encounters with painting.
 In 1902, Mägi decided to go and study art at the Stieglitz School of Technical Drawing in St. Petersburg.